luxuereal/Keyist_Angular-NgRx-SpringBoot/README.md

-## Known Bugs and Issues

-* CORS filter allows requests from every url.
-* You might be interested is not functional at this version.
-* Sometimes when you refresh the page loading cart stucks.
-* No admin panel at all as of yet.
-* Shipping status only supports packaging and shipped ( 0-1 )
-* No cargo firm selecting when purchasing.
-* Mobile devices are not supported, yet.
-Contributons are welcome!

 ## Contributing

-If you want to contribute to this project you can email me - antkaynak1@gmail.com or you can pull request.
+If you want to contribute to this project you can email me - deverabit@gmail.com or you can pull request.

 ## Versioning